Friday, June 29, 2018

 The idea that an Englishman would ever turn down a knighthood doesn’t make any sense.
 But the offer presented to Nicholas Danforth in the 17th century was really a money-making scheme on the part of the king, so he firmly said no.

-Nicholas was born in about February 1590 in the town of Framlingham, located in Suffolk about 90 miles northeast of London.
+Nicholas was born in about February 1590 in the town of Framlingham,1 located in Suffolk about 90 miles northeast of London.
 His parents were Thomas Danforth and Jane Sudbury, and he was one of six children.
-He was likely well-educated; his family owned land, though they weren’t of great wealth.
-When he came of age, Nicholas acquired the title of “yeoman” just as his father had.
+Nicholas was likely well-educated; his family owned land, though they weren’t of great wealth.
+His father and grandfather each had the title of “yeoman.”2

 Framlingham, England.
 (Source: Happy Bean Photography, CC BY-SA 4.0, via Wikimedia Commons)

-In about 1618, Nicholas married a woman named Elizabeth, whose last name is unproven.
-They settled in Framlingham and had seven children over the next ten years.
-Sadly, Elizabeth died in 1628, and was buried two days after the birth of her youngest child; Nicholas never remarried.
-During his years in Framlingham, Nicholas was made church warden in 1622, and he was a member of the Court Baron in 1629.
-This was a court that met to decide disputes between lords and tenants in a system practiced since the Middle Ages.
+On February 11, 1618, Nicholas married a woman named Elizabeth Barber.1 They settled in Framlingham and had seven children over the next ten years.
+Sadly, Elizabeth died in 1629, and was buried two days after the birth of her youngest child;1 Nicholas never remarried.
+During his years in Framlingham, Nicholas was made church warden in 1622,2 and he was a member of the Court Baron in 1629.2 This was a court that met to decide disputes between lords and tenants in a system practiced since the Middle Ages.

 This may have been the reason Nicholas left England to join the Massachusetts colony.
-On September 18, 1634, he arrived at Boston with his children on the ship Griffin.
-Soon after, he settled in Cambridge, buying several houses that had belonged to settlers who moved to Connecticut with Thomas Hooker.
-He was deputy to the General Court in 1635, and he was appointed along with others to lay out the boundaries of the new towns of Concord and Roxbury.
-On March 12, 1638, the General Court gave him a license to sell alcohol, so he may have been planning to run a tavern, but he died within a few weeks after that date.
+It’s believed that he arrived in 1634,2 and soon after, he settled in Cambridge, buying several houses that had belonged to settlers who moved to Connecticut with Thomas Hooker.2 He was deputy to the General Court in 1636,1 and he was appointed along with others to lay out the boundaries of the new towns of Concord and Roxbury.1 On March 12, 1638, the General Court gave him a license to sell alcohol, so he may have been planning to run a tavern,1 but he died within a few weeks after that date.1

 Nicholas’ sons went on to have some prominence in New England.
-Jonathan became a surveyor, Samuel was a preacher, poet and astronomer, and Thomas was a Puritan leader who played a small part in the Salem witch trials.
-Among Nicholas’ descendants are James Garfield, Elizabeth Montgomery, Sandra Day O’Connor, Henry Fonda, Peter Fonda, Jane Fonda, Bridget Fonda, and John Lithgow.
+Jonathan became a surveyor,2 Samuel was a preacher, poet and astronomer,2 and Thomas was a Puritan leader who played a small part in the Salem witch trials.2 Among Nicholas’ descendants are James Garfield, Elizabeth Montgomery, Sandra Day O’Connor, Henry Fonda, Peter Fonda, Jane Fonda, Bridget Fonda, Bette Davis, Geena Davis, Meredith Baxter, Seth MacFarlane, and John Lithgow.4

 A 1647 almanac written by Nicholas' son Samuel.